sigmorphon/2021Task0/README.md

 An open question in the use of neural networks for the study of language is to what degree they resemble humans in how they generate language.
 In the realm of morphology, this question goes back 40 years to the infamous past-tense debate of the 1980s where one camp argued humans use rule-based mechanisms and another argued that humans inflect words with a process closer to neural networks.
 See Gary Marcus’ book [The Algebraic Mind](https://mitpress.mit.edu/books/algebraic-mind) for an overview or several recent papers in the ACL community on the topic, e.g. [Kirov and Cotterell (2018)](https://arxiv.org/abs/1807.04783), [Corkery et al. (2019)](https://arxiv.org/abs/1906.01280) and [McCurdy et al. (2020)](https://www.aclweb.org/anthology/2020.acl-main.159/).

 This shared task adopts the experimental paradigm introduced by [Albright and Hayes (2003)](https://linguistics.ucla.edu/people/hayes/papers/AlbrightHayes2003RulesVsAnalogy.pdf).
-We have created a large number of new nonce words in four languages: English, German, Portuguese and Russian.
+We have created a large number of new nonce words in four languages: English, German, Dutch and Russian.
 To the best of our knowledge, this will be the largest and most multilingual collection of nonce words in existence.
 The goal of the participants in the shared task is to design a model that morphologically inflects the nonce words according to the grammar of the given languages.
 As an example, consider the following nonce verbs that obey English phonotactics:

 + blad /blæd/
 + crast /kɹæst/